 • Manufactured Green Housing – Manufactured green homes can vary considerably.
 It can mean using a grain silo, or shipping container for a home.
 It can include homes made from Autoclaved Aerated Concrete (AAC), Structural Insulated Panels (SIP), Insulated Concrete Forms (ICF), Shotcrete, and Steel.
 It could also mean any sort of kit, or even a modular home if it were energy efficient.

 • Affordable Green Homes – Any means of creating a home for considerably less is considered green.
 This includes the use of pre-existing structures, structures or materials intended for other purposes or unusual materials.
 Old railroad cars, shipping containers, or any of the other green materials used in such a way as to create a home for much less than other homes, is one of the goals of green housing.

-• Reclaimed or Recycled – The use of any waste products, or found objects in your home construction is considered very green.
+• Reclaimed or Recycled – The use of any waste Leads, or found objects in your home construction is considered very green.

 • Ferro Cement – Involves spraying or spreading Portland cement over a steal frame, or over pumice stone, or even over Styrofoam insulation.